NicJorgensen/TheProphecy/README.md

 # TheProphecy - How To Play
 1. Go to your Console
-2. Create an empty file path.
+2. Create an empty file path
 # -----Console Commands-----
 3. git -clone https://github.com/NicJorgensen/TheProphecy.git
 4. cd theprophecy